 College of the Ozarks

 Another beautiful view of Lake Taneycomo can be enjoyed from the campus of College of the Ozarks.
 A visit to this college, known as “Hard Work U”, gives you a chance to connect with the culture and history of the Tri-Lakes area.
-The beautiful campus warmly welcomes visitors and offers a variety of unique experiences including Edwards Mill, The Fruitcake and Jelly Kitchen, Williams Memorial Chapel, and the Ralph Foster Museum.
+The beautiful campus warmly welcomes visitors and offers a variety of unique experiences including Edwards Mill, The Fruitcake and Jelly Kitchen, Williams Memorial Chapel, Hoge Greenhouses, Gaetz Tractor Museum, Patriots Park, Ralph Foster Museum, and panoramic views at Point Lookout.
 Lunch and dinner are served on campus at the Keeter Center in Dobyn’s Dining Room where every part of your dining experience includes work done by students with products grown on campus.

 When you’re ready to be entertained, the stages of Branson are over-flowing with world-class talent.
 Branson offers a wide variety of show experiences from big name stars to large, full-stage productions to small intimate venues.
 Planning an itinerary can seem overwhelming.
 If you’re not sure where to start, give Branson’s Best Reservations a call and they can customize a package just for you!
 (800) 800-2019